Five Things to Eat in Portugal

 Pasteis de Nata

 Although you will find these custard pastries throughout Portugal, if you try them on a Lisbon food tour you are sure to stop at the famous Pasteleria de Bélem.
 Expect a line, but the line moves fast and the popularity of this pastry shop means the pastries are always fresh and warm!
+We recommend them any time day or night, and they are divine with a glass of Port wine.

 Of course, the list is by no means exhaustive!
 We could easily have thought of an additional 20 things to try on any Lisbon food tour or Porto food tour, let along our multi-day Portugal cooking vacations, but if you start with these delicious dishes you won’t be disappointed!